OXTAIL CHILI CON CARNE

 6. Return the oxtail pieces to the pot, and top up with water until just covering the oxtail.
 Add the pan to the oven with a lid and cook for 4 hours, turning the oxtail pieces halfway through.

 7. After 4 hours, remove the pan from the oven and remove the oxtail pieces from the pan.
 Add the red pepper and the drained kidney beans to the pan and mix together.
 Return the oxtail pieces to the pan and then return to the oven with the lid on for a further hour or until the meat is tender and falling off the bone.

 Tip – Try using a hand blender to blitz the sauce a little before adding the beans and red pepper – this will help yield a velvety smooth sauce.

 8. Once cooked, remove the oxtail pieces from the pan and allow to cool for 5 minutes.
 Once comfortable to handle, strip the meat from the bones and add to the pan along with the juice of a lime and some chopped coriander.
-Mix together and then serve with steamed rice, sour cream, grated cheese.
+Finally, mix together and then serve your oxtail chili with steamed rice, sour cream and grated cheese.